actsasrob/lircdo/README.md

     ./generate_json_catalog.py

-This produces ./catalog_internal.json which is read by the node.js application on startup.
+This produces ./catalog_internal.json which is read by the lircdo application on startup.
 This file maps the various HTTPS action callbacks to 0 or 1 LIRC scripts.
-If a script is found that implements the desired action then it is executed by the node.js application to perform the action (which usually means an IR signal is emitted to control some piece of hardware).
+If a script is found that implements the desired action then it is executed by the lircdo application to perform the action (which usually means an IR signal is emitted to control some piece of hardware).

-NOTE: Re-run generate_json_catalog.py anytime changes are made to scripts in the LIRC scripts directory then restart the node.js application.
+NOTE: Re-run generate_json_catalog.py anytime changes are made to scripts in the LIRC scripts directory then restart the lircdo service.

 ### DNS/Domain name/SSL Cert

+When the lircdo service is installed it will use Let\'s Encrypt to install and configure an SSL server certificate used to secure and encrypt all communication between the lircdo Alexa skill and the lircdo service.
+The common name (CN) of the server certificate will match the fully qualified domain name (FQDN) of your lircdo server that you entered when you ran the install script.
+Let\'s Encrypt will perform tests to verify you actually own the FQDN.
+The Let\'s Encrypt client listens on port 80 and then sends a request to the Let\'s Encrypt servers specifying the FQDN.
+The Let\'s Encrypt servers will perform a DNS lookup on the FQDN to obtain the IP address associated with the FQDN.
+The Let\'s Encrypt server will then attempt to connect to port 80 using the IP.
+When everything is configured properly the Let\'s Encrypt client listening on port 80 will receive the request and can verify the FQDN/IP maps to the current server.

+When the lircdo Alexa skill connects to the lircdo service via HTTPS it is configured to verify the coommon name (CN) of the server certificate sent by the lircdo server matches the FQDN.
+If the CN doesn't match the the lircdo Alexa skill will refuse the connection.
+In addition the server certificate must be signed by a trusted certificate authority (CA).
+The Let\'s Encrypt service also acts as a trusted CA.

 ### Pulling It All Together

 Recommend you proceed as follows:

+1. Set up the lircdo server
+2. Run the lircdo_install.sh script to install and configure the LIRC daemon.
+Stop when the script prompts if you want to continue.
+3. Use the [README page](https://github.com/actsasrob/lircdo/blob/master/README_lircd.conf.md) to populate /etc/lirc/lircd.conf with the definition of at least one remote control.
+The follow the instructions in that README to test that you can use the LIRC daemon to successfully generate IR signals using the LIRC irsend client.
+4. Create and attach an IR emitter/receiver to your lircdo server.
+You might need to implement this step before the step above if you find you need an IR receiver to clone IR signals.
+5. If needed, create the DNS domain and or subdomain used by the lircdo Alexa skill to communicate with your lircdo server.
+If using a dynamic IP, implement a mechanism to keep your FQDN updated as your IP address changes.
+6. If needed, forward ports in your home router to the desired ports in the lircdo server.
+You need to forward port 80 for use by Let\'s Encrypt and the port (e.g. 8843) that the lircdo service will listen on.
+7. Finish running the lircdo_install.sh script to complete the lircdo service installation.
+8. Pair the lircdo Alexa skill (aka Baba Zoo) with your lircdo server.
+Remember to update the lircdo service .env to set PAIR_MODE=false after successfully pairing with the lircdo service.
+Then restart the lircdo service.
+At this point the lircdo Alexa skill can send commands to the lircdo server/service.
+9. Create the lircdo shell scripts that will be invoked by the lircdo service to emit IR signals based on commands received from the lircdo Alexa skill.
+Use the [README page](https://github.com/actsasrob/lircdo/blob/master/README_lircd.conf.md) to learn how to populate the lircdo shell scripts with metadata which will be used by the lircdo service to map incoming commands to lircdo shell scripts.
+Remember to run generate_json_catalog.py to regenerate catalog_internal.json then restart the lircdo service.

 ### Misc.

 #### How to start/restart the lircdo service